slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 After completing this activity, you should be able to answer the following questions:

 1. What is a deployment policy?
-2. What invariants are enforced aross all policy files?
+2. What invariant is enforced across all policy files?
 3. What are trusted roots?
 Who configures them?
 4. What is a deployment attestation?
 Who creates it?
 What information does it contain?
 5. What metadata is needed to verify a deployment attestation?
 What happens if the invariant from (2) were not satisfied?
 Hint: We need to add a policy URI field and verify it.
 TODO: Link to intoto attestation specs